gebertdominik/ckad-notes/00_kubernetes_architecture.md

 According to k8s website it's an "open-source system for automating deployment, scaling, and management of contenerized applications".
 His precursor is Borg project, developed for 15 years by Google.

-Kubernetes is written in Go Langiage - some claim it incorporates the best, whicle some claim the worst parts of C++, Python and Java
+Kubernetes is written in Go Language - some claim it incorporates the best, whicle some claim the worst parts of C++, Python and Java

 ## Challenges